 Note: This post may contain affiliate links.
 If you click a link and make a purchase, I may receive a small commission.
 All opinions are my own.

-- There is not great cell service along this route, unless you have US Cellular as a carrier and even then it is going to be spotty in the parks.
+• There is not great cell service along this route, unless you have US Cellular as a carrier and even then it is going to be spotty in the parks.
 Print out directions or download offline maps.
 You may also want to bring along a GPS tracker.
 I recently got the Garmin GSPMaps 66i for hiking and it would also work in these situations if I had an emergency.

-- Restaurants also tend to close early in these regions and many times will stop serving dinner by 8pm.
+• There are also not a lot of dining options in rural Maine, and those restaurants that are open tend to have limited hours.
+Restaurants often stop serving dinner by 8pm.
 So while it is tempting to stay out to see one of those beautiful sunsets or make the most of the longer summer days, make sure doing doesn’t mean skipping dinner.

-- For hiking, Maine Trailer Finder often has the best descriptions and directions in Maine, although you can still consult apps like AllTrails.
+• For hiking, Maine Trailer Finder often has the best descriptions and directions in Maine, although you can still consult apps like AllTrails.

-- Downeast is famous for its wild blueberries (you may even drive past Wild Blueberry Land in Columbia Falls).
+• Downeast is famous for its wild blueberries (you may even drive past Wild Blueberry Land in Columbia Falls).
 Make sure to try some blueberry pie, blueberry ice cream, or other blueberry-flavored foods during your travel.

-- Bring plenty of bug spray and keep in mind that May and June are often black fly season (luckily I didn’t encounter those on this trip) and the mosquito is often described as the Maine state bird.
+• Bring plenty of bug spray and keep in mind that May and June are often black fly season (luckily I didn’t encounter those on this trip) and the mosquito is often described as the Maine state bird.
 What drives me crazy though are those irritating no-see-ums.
 It helps to have full bug repellant gear if you are going out in the twilight hours or after dark.
 I’ve even found those bug nets that go over your hat and cover your head very helpful.

-- Don’t forget to check for ticks and spray Permethrin on your backpack, hiking shoes, and clothing before you head out (not with you in it!)
+• Don’t forget to check for ticks and spray Permethrin on your backpack, hiking shoes, and clothing before you head out (not with you in it!)

 Save this to Pinterest